-This Civil Engineering Masters at Liverpool John Moores University provides a route to Chartered Engineer status.
-Studying this postgraduate course, you will learn the skills you need to excel within and lead a civil engineering team
+LJMU's Civil Engineering MSc provides a route to Chartered Engineer status.
+You will learn the skills required to excel in and lead a civil engineering team.

-- Informed by internationally recognised research by our Built Environment and Sustainable Technologies (BEST) Research Institute
+- Study on a course informed by internationally recognised research from our Built Environment and Sustainable Technologies (BEST) Research Institute

-- You will enjoy excellent career opportunities in design and site-based roles
+- Enjoy excellent career opportunities in design and site-based roles

-- Provides a route satisfying the learning requirements for Chartered Engineer status
+- Meet the requirements for Chartered Engineer status

-The programme builds upon the engineering knowledge and skills developed at first degree level with a stimulating and challenging postgraduate programme of study that will extend your understanding and analytical skills.
-You will develop a critical awareness of current issues in the field, as informed by ongoing research from LJMU's Built Environment and Sustainable Technologies (BEST) Research Institute.
+The programme builds on foundational engineering knowledge and skills with a stimulating and challenging postgraduate programme of study that will advance your understanding and analytical skills.
+You will develop a critical awareness of current issues in the field, as developed by ongoing research from LJMU's Built Environment and Sustainable Technologies (BEST) Research Institute.

 You will also evaluate the latest research and design methodologies, increase your understanding of ethical issues related to civil engineering, and your responsibilities with regards to sustainable construction.